 Jerry Sumney surveys this discussion in his first chapter (“Thinking about Paul’s Place in the Early Church”) and suggests a different method for connecting Paul to Jesus.
 Rather than finding connections between Jesus and Paul, his goal in this book is to “explore the relationship between the teachings of the earliest church and Paul’s thought” (15).
-Sumney defines “pre-Pauline tradition” as material which comes from “a time before Paul was influential in the church” (19).
+Sumney defines “pre-Pauline tradition” as material that comes from “a time before Paul was influential in the church” (19).
 The book argues Paul “remained dependent on the theological ideas and developments that were in the church” (19).
-Paul was therefore not an independent voice creating doctrines no one in the church had ever considered before and he continued to stay connected to the wider church as he developed his theology.
-Yet there is some creativity in the way Paul developed the traditions he received.
+Paul was, therefore, not an independent voice creating doctrines no one in the church had ever considered before, and he continued to stay connected to the wider church as he developed his theology.
+Yet there is some creativity in how Paul developed the traditions he received.

 Even with these objections, Sumney’s criteria are important since they control parallelomania.
-Outside of a few places in which Paul directly claims to be handing along a tradition (1 Cor 15:3-5, for example), Sumney recognizes his argument for any given text as a pre-Pauline tradition is inductive.
-The fourteen criteria are listed in order of significance, so that “parallels in rhythm of lines” does not carry the same weight as “presence of a citation formula.”
+Outside of a few places where Paul directly claims to be handing along a tradition (1 Cor 15:3-5, for example), Sumney recognizes his argument for any given text as a pre-Pauline tradition is inductive.
+The fourteen criteria are listed in order of significance so that “parallels in the rhythm of lines” do not carry the same weight as the “presence of a citation formula.”

 He applies this method in a series of thematic chapters: the meaning of Christ’s death (ch.
 2); the identity of Jesus (ch.
 3); “understandings of salvation” (ch.
 4); the “The Coming of the Lord” (ch.
 5); the Lord’s Supper (ch.
 6).
 In each chapter he offers few paragraphs on each of the clearest allusions to pre-Pauline material, often interacting with the major commentaries.

-Nevertheless, Sumney succeeds in his goal of identifying many examples of Paul’s use of traditions which were in some sense handed down to him before he began to write his letters.
-By developing a clear method, Sumney is able to make a compelling case in nearly every example he offers in this book.
+Nevertheless, Sumney succeeds in his goal of identifying many examples of Paul’s use of traditions, which were in some sense handed down to him before he began to write his letters.
+By developing a clear method, Sumney can make a compelling case in nearly every example he offers in this book.